rahultarte/border-crossing-analysis/README.md

 # border-crossing-analysis
-My attempt to sort CSV file using Python
+This is my attempt to sort CSV file using Python